 Getting an Emotional Support Dog for Anxiety or Depression

-If you are specifically looking to bring home a dog that can serve as an emotional support dog (and do not require the specific assistance that psychiatric service dogs can provide), some rescue organizations and breeders do make note of dogs within their programs who would make good ESA’s.
+If you are specifically looking to bring home a dog that can serve as an emotional support dog (and do not require the specific assistance that psychiatric service dogs can provide), some rescue organizations and breeders do make a note of dogs within their programs which would make good ESA’s.

 Often, a potential ESA is marked on the dog’s adoption profile or profile on their breeder’s notes, but if it isn’t, try contacting the rescue or breeder directly and ask if they have or can help you to find a dog that suits your needs.

 Obviously, since the purpose of adopting an emotional support animal for anxiety or depression is primarily to provide comfort, then the animal in question must be good at providing said comfort to its handler.

 However, there are also other factors to consider when deciding whether a specific canine makes a good emotional support animal, including:

 - The size of your emotional support animal may be a concern if you are limited in your physical activity, if you live in a tiny home, or if you plan to take your ESA on flights with you.

 - A good temperament is a necessity – both towards you and other people and animals.

 - Overall health should be a concern as it may limit your dog's ability to provide emotional support.